Chief Conductor: Royal Flemish Philharmonic

-Artistic Partner: St Paul Chamber Orchestra
+Artistic Partner: The Saint Paul Chamber Orchestra

 "De Waart led a ravishing performance, graced by sumptuous orchestral color and sure-handed pacing.
 If ever an operatic overture left the listener thirsting to hear the entire opera, this was it."
 (San Francisco Chronicle, February 2012)